andreasjansson/greger.el/README.md

 - **claude-opus-4-20250514**

 Claude is the only supported model provider at the moment.
 Others could be added, but right now Claude is the best code LLM.

+### No external dependencies (other than `curl`)

+Greger should work out of the box on most UNIX systems without having to install external depdencies.
+The standard `curl` command is used to communicate with the Anthropic API.

+### Extensive testing

+The Greger test suite has over 150 (unit/integration/end-to-end) tests and >80% test coverage.
+Not to say there aren't bugs, but it's fairly solid.

 ## Included tools